SigmoidFreud/SigmoidFreud.github.io/_posts/2014-12-21-WordCloudRecommender.md

 **Results comparison**

-The following is an implementation of a collaborative filtering model and you can test the models to compare the results for research puprposes
+The following is an implementation of a collaborative filtering model and you can test the models to compare the results for research purposes

 {% highlight python %}
 from scrapy.spider import BaseSpider